ahal/jetty/README.md

 Jetty is a *very thin* wrapper around [Poetry][0], the dependency and package management tool.
 Unlike Poetry, which assumes you are using it with a package, Jetty is singularly focused on dependency management.
-Other than removing all Poetry commands that aren't related to dependency management, Jetty accomplishes two things:
+Jetty accomplishes three things:

 1. Removes Poetry's requirement to specify a package name, version and description in `pyproject.toml`.
+2. Removes all commands that aren't related to dependency management.
-2. Provides a programmatic interface to all of the supported commands.
+3. Provides a programmatic interface to all of the supported commands.

 The interface is automatically generated from Poetry's command line definitions.
 So for example, if you would normally run: